wp-plugins/fade-in-fade-out-post-title/readme.txt

 Tested up to 3.7 beta1
 Option to switch plugin into 4 different language (english, dutch, french, german).
 BETA try.

+= 9.2 =

+1. Tested up to 3.8
+2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (fifoposttitle.po) available in the languages folder.
+Translators Welcome.

 == Upgrade Notice ==

 = 1.0 =